jab/bidict/docs/intro.rst

 one for the forward associations and one for the inverse, that are kept in sync as the associations change.

-This is exactly what bidict does under the hood, abstracting it into a clean, simple, Pythonic interface.
+This is exactly what :mod:`bidict` does under the hood, abstracting it into a clean and ergonomic interface.

-bidict's APIs also provide power, flexibility, and safety, making sure the one-to-one invariant is maintained and inverse mappings are kept consistent, while also helping make sure you don't accidentally
+:mod:`bidict`'s APIs also provide power, flexibility, and safety, making sure the one-to-one invariant is maintained and inverse mappings are kept consistent, while also helping make sure you don't accidentally